 → For a long time, Krakow used to be the premises of Polish kings.
 It’s one of the oldest cities in Poland and has had a significant impact on Polish history.

-Its history was difficult (so typical for Poland) - Cracow was occupied and ruined, and the biggest destruction was done by the Nazi army during World War II.
+Its history was difficult (so typical for Poland) - Krakow was occupied and ruined, and the biggest destruction was done by the Nazi army during World War II.

-→ Cracow is a symbol of Polish culture.
-It’s been the main premises of poets, artists and scientists:
+→ Krakow is a symbol of Polish culture.
+It’s been the main premise of poets, artists and scientists:

-- In Cracow lived some renowned Polish writers like Czesław Miłosz, Stanisław Wyspiański or Adam Asnyk.
+• In Cracow lived some renowned Polish writers like Czesław Miłosz, Stanisław Wyspiański and Adam Asnyk.

-- Cracow was also witnessing of many solemn oaths, coronations and other royal parties.
+• Cracow was also witnessing many solemn oaths, coronations and other royal parties.

 → This beautiful city is located in southern Poland, right on the banks of the Vistula river which adds to its charming beauty.